Step 1 - What is a California LLC?

 California LLC’s can be member-managed or manager-managed.
 In a California member-managed LLC, the members manage the company by membership voting.
 In a California manager-managed LLC, members appoint one or more managers to conduct LLC business as authorized by the members.
 A manager can be a member of the LLC but does not have to be.
 Even in a member-managed LLC, a “day-to-day” manager is sometimes appointed to conduct daily business operations, but without decision-making authority.

 If you are looking to, or have just recently formed a Limited Liability Company, or LLC, there are some important facts that you should know.

 In a member-managed LLC, the members of the LLC manage the company via a voting system.
 In this system, the members normally only vote on big picture decisions, but rather assign a manager to run the day to day of the company.

-In a manager-managed LLC, the members will elect on or more managers to run the business.
-The LLC’s Operating agreement will grant the Manager(s) the power to make the day to day business decisions.
+In a manager-managed LLC, the members will elect one or more managers to run the business.
+The LLC’s Operating Agreement will grant the Manager(s) the power to make the day to day business decisions.
 The manager does not necessarily have to be one of the members of the LLC.

 First, it is important to understand the relationship of the LLC with its members.
 In the eyes of the state of California, an LLC is considered a “person” and is completely separate from its members.
 This, however, is only true if the LLC is properly managed.

-LLC business transactions should only be done through the LLC’s bank account, not the personal Member accounts.
 This is true for LLC expenses as well.
-Failing to follow this procedure can result in a court piercing the veil and going after the individual owners assets.
+Failing to follow this procedure can result in a court piercing the veil and going after the individual owner’s assets.

-3. Do Members have Personal Liability in a California LLC?
+Step 3 - Do members have personal liability in a California LLC?